This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this single serve Pavlova recipe, check out our Leftover Ingredients Recipe Finder.

-• Egg white: Use a large, room-temperature egg white for optimal whipping and volume.
-Ensure that there is no yolk or grease in the mixing bowl, as these can inhibit the egg white from reaching stiff peaks.
-Hold on to the egg yolk and use to make a small batch of Thumbprint Cookies, a mini German Chocolate Cake, or Cream Scones.
+• Egg white: Use a large, room-temperature egg white for the best volume.
+Ensure no yolk or grease is in the mixing bowl, as it prevents stiff peaks from forming.
+Save the yolk for Thumbprint Cookies, mini German Chocolate Cake, or Cream Scones.

-• Sugar: Granulated sugar is typically used for pavlova recipes.
-It should be added slowly to the egg white while whipping to ensure it dissolves properly and creates a smooth, glossy meringue.
+• Sugar: Granulated sugar is added gradually while whipping to help it dissolve and create a smooth, glossy meringue.

-• Cornstarch: This ingredient helps stabilize the meringue and provides the pavlova with its characteristic soft, marshmallow-like center.
+• Cornstarch: Helps stabilize the meringue and gives the pavlova its soft, marshmallow-like center.

-• Cream of tartar: This ingredient helps stabilize the egg white while whipping, ensuring that it holds its shape and volume.
+• Cream of tartar: Stabilizes the egg white, helping it hold its shape and volume.

-• Vanilla: Vanilla extract enhances the flavor of the pavlova.
-If you don’t have vanilla extract, you can use the seeds from a vanilla bean or substitute it with another extract, such as almond for a different flavor profile.
+• Vanilla: Enhances flavor.
+You can use the seeds from a vanilla bean or substitute with almond extract for a different taste.

-• Lemon juice: Use bottled or freshly squeezed lemon juice.
-This ingredient helps to stabilize the egg white and helps it retain its volume.
+• Lemon juice: Fresh or bottled lemon juice helps stabilize the egg white and maintain its volume.

 • Whipped cream ingredients: Heavy cream, sugar, and vanilla extract.
-Although I prefer the taste and texture of homemade whipped cream, especially on a pavlova, you can use store-bought whipped cream instead.
+Homemade whipped cream has the best taste and texture, but store-bought works too.

 How To Make A Pavlova

-These step-by-step photos and instructions are here to help you visualize how to make pavlova.
+These photos and instructions are here to help you visualize how to make a small pavlova.
 See the recipe box below for ingredient amounts and full recipe instructions.

-2. In a medium bowl, use an electric hand mixer to beat the egg white on high until foamy, about 20 seconds.
+2. Beat the egg white with an electric hand mixer on high until foamy, about 20 seconds.

 Pro Tip: Make sure no egg yolk gets into the egg white.
 Even a tiny bit of yolk can prevent the egg white from whipping up properly.